Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 <br/>

-On the monitoring tab you can see how a specific MQTT mapping performs during the last activation in the microservice.
+On the monitoring tab ```Monitoring``` you can see how a specific MQTT mapping performs since the last activation in the microservice.

 ![Monitoring](resources/image/Generic_MQTT_Monitoring.png)

+## Setup Sample MQTT mappings

+A script to create sample MQTT mappings can be found [here](resources/script/createSampleMQTTMappings.sh).

 ## Enhance
 In the folder [Callbacks](./backend/src/main/java/mqttagent/callbacks) you can either overwrite the existing `GenericCallback.class` or add a new Handler in the handler folder.